Search programs

 How to Find a Respectable Online Degree Program

-You’ll also want to give preference to nonprofit schools as opposed to those that operate for profit.
+You’ll also want to give preference to nonprofit schools instead of those that operate for profit.
 For-profit schools are primarily meant to earn money for their owners or stockholders.
-To do this, they may cut corners when it comes to hiring top-notch faculty and supplying students with adequate support services.
-Nonprofits, on the other hand, exist to serve the common good and channel all their funding back into support for the school itself.
+To do this, they may cut corners when hiring faculty and supplying students with adequate support services.
+On the other hand, nonprofit institutions channel all their funding back into support for the school itself and generally provide better quality education to post-secondary students.

 FBI Eligibility and Hiring Process